Looking for the very best day trips from Tbilisi, Georgia? Then this guide is for you!

 Travelling by marshrutka from Tbilisi to Borjomi (or vice versa)

-Marshrutkas depart from Tbilisi’s Didube Station regularly, with the first bus at around 6am (this is quite a packed schedule, so I recommend getting an early start if you want to fit everything into one day).
+Marshrutkas depart from Tbilisi’s Didube Station regularly, with the first bus at around 6am (this day trip is quite a packed schedule, so I recommend getting an early start if you want to fit everything into one day).
 A ticket costs between 6 to 8 GEL per person and the journey takes around 2.5 hours.
 See this post for a full report on the journey from Tbilisi to Borjomi by marshrutka.

 Travelling by train from Tbilisi to Borjomi (or vice versa)